jctull/homebrew-osgeo4mac/README.md

 Homebrew-osgeo4mac
 ==================

-_NOTE_: On March 28, 2014, this repository was moved from dakcarto's github account to OSGeo's.
+_NOTE_: On March 28, 2014, the original repository was moved from dakcarto's github account to OSGeo's.
+On March 10, 2016, the OSGeo repo was forked to provide a repo to provide a single repo for gdal-20, grass7, qgis-214.
+This was primarily for my (jctull) personal use.
+My ruby and homebrew coding is rudimentary, so there are some inelegant workarounds to make my life easier.
+Please feel free to improve things.

 Mac [homebrew][] formula tap for maintaining a STABLE work environment for the OSGeo.org geospatial toolset.
 This includes formulae that may not be specifically